 Is Gambling a Sin?

 The Scripture does not directly condemn the act of gambling.
-However, there are several scriptures which give clear indication that a Christian should not be involved in gambling or trying to get “something for nothing.”
+However, several scriptures clearly indicate that a Christian should not be involved in gambling or trying to get “something for nothing.”

 One Scripture is 1 Thessalonians 5:22: “Abstain from every form of evil.”
-In the United States, the civil laws prohibit gambling in most states.
+In the United States, civil laws prohibit gambling in most states.
 There are social and oral connotations against gambling.
-Furthermore, there are ethical implications that would prohibit a Christian from becoming involved in money gambling which would violate the Judeo-Christian work ethic.
+Furthermore, there are ethical implications that would prohibit a Christian from becoming involved in money gambling, violating the Judeo-Christian work ethic.

 The book of Proverbs chapter 1, verses 10 through 19, gives clear admonition against a believer becoming involved or associated with evil people who would seek greedy gain without honest labor:

 “My son, if sinners entice you, do not consent.
 If they say, “Come with us, let us lie in wait for blood; let us ambush the innocent without reason; like Sheol let us swallow them alive, and whole, like those who go down to the pit; we shall find all precious goods, we shall fill our houses with plunder; throw in your lot among us; we will all have one purse”— my son, do not walk in the way with them; hold back your foot from their paths, for their feet run to evil, and they make haste to shed blood.
 For in vain is a net spread in the sight of any bird, but these men lie in wait for their own blood; they set an ambush for their own lives.
 Such are the ways of everyone who is greedy for unjust gain; it takes away the life of its possessors.”
 (Proverbs 1:10-19).